radish-es/opensourcelaw/content/slides/week9/index.md

 ### *Rivers and Streams Act* (1881)

-> 1. All persons shall, subject to the provisions in this Act contained, have, and are hereby declared always to have had, floating down during the spring, summer and autumn freshets, the right to, and may float and transmit saw-logs and all other timber of every kind, and all rafts and crafts, down all rivers, creeks and streams…
+> 1 All persons shall, subject to the provisions in this Act contained, have, and are hereby declared always to have had, floating down during the spring, summer and autumn freshets, the right to, and may float and transmit saw-logs and all other timber of every kind, and all rafts and crafts, down all rivers, creeks and streams…

----

-{{< slide id="agenda_slide">}}

-### *McLaren v Caldwell*, [1882] 8 SCR 435

 ---